Find similar products:

 Key messages:

 Make sure you read the Patient Guide that you will receive from your doctor, pharmacist or nurse.
-Your specialist will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
+Your specialist will discuss the Annual Risk Acknowledgement Form with you and will ask you to sign it and keep it.
 You will also receive a Patient Card from your doctor, pharmacist or nurse to remind you of valproate risks in pregnancy.

 Very little Sodium Valproate Injection gets into breast milk.
 However, talk to your doctor about whether you should breast-feed your baby.
 Ask your doctor, pharmacist or nurse for advice before taking or having any medicine.